 - Finally, use the right pot to cook risotto.
 I almost always use an enameled cast iron casserole.
 Marcella advises that lightweight pans “are not suitable” because they will not retain heat at a moderate level.
 Moderation is key.
 A heavy 18/10 stainless-steel clad type of pan will work just fine.

-For brodo (optional – use 2 cups light chicken or vegetable broth diluted with 2 cups water if you’d rather):
+- (You can skip making the brodo to save time.
+Instead, use 2 1/2 cups chicken or vegetable broth diluted with 2 1/2 cups water)

-- 1 small fennel bulb or 2 celery stalks; roughly chopped
+- 1 small fennel bulb or 2 celery stalks, chopped

 - 1 garlic clove